YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Asian Hair Transplant Planning for Natural Hairline Design

-For an Asian patient comparing clinics, a country ranking is not enough.
-The useful review is whether the surgeon studies the actual hair shaft, skin contrast, direction, temple shape, donor reserve, and future loss pattern before drawing the hairline.
+If you are Asian and comparing hair transplant clinics, the first question is not which country is best.
+The safer question is whether the surgeon can explain the hairline design from your actual hair shaft, skin contrast, growth direction, temple shape, donor reserve, and future hair loss pattern before any line is drawn.

-That distinction matters because Asian hair transplant planning should never be a template.
+Asian hair transplant planning is not a special template.
+It is a closer look at the details that can make a hairline look natural or obviously transplanted.
 Some patients have straight dark hair with strong contrast.
-Some have finer hair, wave, lower density, previous surgery, or a very different face shape.
+Some have finer shafts, some have wave, and some have lower density, previous surgery, or a face shape that does not suit a low flat line.
 The plan has to come from examination, not from a label.

 What makes Asian hair transplant planning different?